Architecture Bachelor's Degree Programs

 What Should I Know About Architecture Bachelor's Degree Programs?

 There are two kinds of architecture bachelor's degrees.
-You can enroll in pre-professional 4-year Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) programs or a professional 5-year Bachelor of Architecture program.
+You can enroll in pre-professional 4-year Bachelor of Science (B.S.) programs or a professional 5-year Bachelor of Architecture program.
 The National Architectural Accrediting Board (NAAB) typically accredits only professional bachelor's degree programs.
 A pre-professional bachelor's degree prepares you to continue your education in a Master of Architecture degree program.
-Architecture bachelor's degree programs typically involve extensive field work, so online program are rare.
+Architecture bachelor's degree programs typically involve extensive field work, so online programs are rare.

 What Will I Learn?